To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Earlier, I mentioned how the generation of dog breeds has caused large stretches of DNA to be placed under positive selection, generating breed specific “haplotypes.”
 If you continue to breed a purebred dog to a purebred dog of the same breed, those haplotypes stay intact through the next generation and the next.
 However, once you start to introduce other breeds into a dog, these haplotypes actually start to break up.
 It has to do with something called meiotic recombination, which happens every generation in the developing sperm and eggs.
 During this process, the chromosome that you inherit from your mother and the chromosome that you inherit from your father actually will link up and swap information.
 This ensures genetic diversity in the next generation and is the reason most of us don’t look like exact replicas of our parents.

 In purebred dogs, meiotic recombination happens, but since the two chromosomes are essentially identical, you see very little evidence of recombination.
 In mixed breeds, the recombination results in a shortening of each ancestral breed’s haplotypes.
 The shortening will continue with each generation.
 So if a dog has mixed breed ancestors all the way up the family tree, sometimes the haplotype becomes so short that we cannot uniquely assign it to an individual breed.
 That portion of DNA is what we at Embark call “Supermutt.”
 Sometimes we can identify very small contributions (up to 5%) of purebred DNA in a dog’s Supermutt component (if we can, we’ll tell you in your dog’s Trace Breeds), but sometimes we can’t.
+Learn more about chromosomes in dogs.

 How are you able to pinpoint specific breeds in a mixed breed dog?